Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ### Frontend

-Last, there is a small web-app which displays the information in the db for convenience.
+Lastly, there is a small web-app which displays the information in the db for convenience.
 This is also a public facing service with the same parameters as the receiver.

 It looks like this: